Doctoral Degree Program in Human Ecology with a Specialization in Couple and Family Therapy

 The doctoral specialization in marriage and family therapy is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).

 February 9, 2018

 At Kansas State University, the CFT faculty and students strive to work together to create a program climate that:

 - is safe

 - is supportive

 - is positive and empowering

-Accordingly, we seek to recruit a diverse student body each year and are also working to enhance the diversity of the clinical supervisors in the MFT program.
+Accordingly, we seek to recruit a diverse student body each year and are also working to enhance the diversity of the clinical supervisors in the CFT program.

-In accordance with COAMFTE Standards, the following tables provide a snapshot of the racial and cultural diversity of the MFT faculty, supervisors and student body:
+In accordance with COAMFTE Standards, the following tables provide a snapshot of the racial and cultural diversity of the CFT faculty, supervisors and student body: